kjansson/minipot/README.md

 # Flags
 ```
--baseimage      # Image to use as base for user environment build.
-Entrypoint will be overwritten.
-Default is "ubuntu:18.04".
 -debug          # Set to =true to enable debug output.
 -outputdir      # Which path to output session log files to.
 Defaults to current working directory.
 -id             # Global session ID.
 Used for log file names etc. Defaults to epoch.